caepenna/css-styleguide/_contents/grid.markdown

 **Our Solution**

 We aimed to create a framework that would work inside any container, regardless of its width.
-We just wanted to customize 3 variables: the widht of the element container columns, the number of columns (`$nOfColumns`) and the gutter between columns (`$gutter`).
+We just wanted to customize 3 variables: the width of the element container columns, the number of columns (`$nOfColumns`) and the gutter between columns (`$gutter`).
 Then the columns width would be adapted accordingly.

 Our solution is a Sass based system that could be set in any layout/component.